SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-06-09-adrotator-v2-alpha-1-is-out.markdown

 - Have as many instances of an Ad Provider as you wish (useful if you have multiple AdUnits with a provider)
 - More configuration options, almost every configuration option that was available before is available everywhere
 - AdGroup (coming soon), the configuration XML also now allows grouping of Ad Configuration, this will be useful if you want to set the order of provider checking yourself or have groups of House Ads and rotate through them as a group.
-It’s in the config but we don’t consume&nbsp;it as yet
+It’s in the config but we don’t consume it as yet

 ### UnBound Provider dependencies

 One of the biggest headaches in V1 was that you had to have every ad provider registered in your project even if you weren’t using them, this was also a headache for us since we had to keep updating the NuGet package every time a provider dll was updated.

-In V2 we have broken that dependency&nbsp;(in a good way), now:
+In V2 we have broken that dependency (in a good way), now:

 - You only need to have Ad Providers that you use registered
 - If you specify a provider in Configuration that you don’t have, it will be ignored